-When I decided to hang my LightWorker shingle in the window of the world, I thought I’d be guiding people out of boring jobs, dead end marriages, and unhealthy lifestyles.
-I thought I’d be leading them across the bridge – out of a world of struggle and suffering into a world of light.
+When I decided to hang my LightWorker sign in the window of the world, I thought I’d be guiding people out of boring jobs, dead end marriages, and unhealthy lifestyles toward awakening.

 As Brene Brown discovered (and discussed in her TED Talk), “ When you ask people about love, they tell you about heartbreak.
 When you ask people about belonging, they’ll tell you their most excruciating experiences of being excluded.
 When you ask people about connection, she said, the stories they tell are about disconnection.

 This is how it is in Lightworker land.